 For Windows endpoints under Password Safe management that are not connected to the corporate network, Privilege Management for Windows introduces the ability to apply local account password rotations on behalf of Password Safe via BeyondInsight.

 This allows organizations to continue to manage credentials on endpoints for users who are working from remote locations.
 Based on a configurable heartbeat, Privilege Management for Windows will check in with Password Safe to identify any account passwords that require rotation, apply the change, and verify that the change was successful.

-Privilege Management for Window also adds the ability to run and elevate specific applications using credentials managed and protected by Password Safe.
+Privilege Management for Windows 5.7 provides the ability to run and elevate specific applications using credentials managed and protected by Password Safe.
 When enabled, Privilege Management for Windows will check out a pre-defined credential at the point that an application launched and pass the credential directly to the process.

-This capability significantly extends the concept of JIT privilege management by providing true hands-off access to service accounts, domain level credentials, and other privileged credentials.
-This ensures that the credentials are only used as part of a specific task and only accessed at the point the task is executed.
+This capability significantly extends the concept of JIT privilege management by providing hands-off access to service accounts, domain level credentials, and other privileged credentials.
+This ensures that credentials are only used as part of specific tasks, and only accessed at the point the task is executed.

-For Developers, sysadmins, and DevOps, this feature provides the security of vaulting those highly prized accounts, AND the convenience of performing tasks in the appropriate context without the need for manual intervention.
+For developers, sysadmins, and DevOps, this feature provides the security of vaulting priority accounts and the convenience of performing tasks in the appropriate context—without the need for manual intervention.

 Organizations are increasingly using an Azure Active Directory (AD) over on-premises AD as more workloads are shifted to the cloud.
 Full Azure AD Account filtering support for the Cloud version ensures policies can be accurately targeted to end users on Windows machines, with the use of Azure Active Directory-only user groups.